frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: The approach taken by the Go framework._

 At the end of the day there is no single answer for optimal CSS file management.
-Complexity is an important criterion, automation is an important approach, simplicity is likewise important.
+Complexity is an important aspect, automation is an important approach, simplicity is an important criterion.

 ## Output Control